arthyn/kartchners/site/index.md

   section_id: visit-us
 meta_title: ''
-meta_description: Kartchner's from Krotz Springs now offers offers your favorite boudin, specialty meats, and Cajun foods in Scott Louisiana.
-Come to the best rest stop in town with the best food!
+meta_description: Kartchner's from Krotz Springs now offers offers your favorite boudin, specialty meats, and Cajun foods in Scott and Lafayette Louisiana!
+Come for the most convenient shopping experience with drive-thrus at both locations and the best specialty meats and boudin in the area!
 social_image: ''
 canonical: ''
 banner_image: ''